Attractions to Visit in Hampi

 Lotus Mahal

 The Lotus Mahal in Hampi is a beautiful palace located in the royal enclosure, showing a blend of Hindu and Islamic architectural styles.
-It gets its name because the shape of the palace looks like a lotus flower with the central dome resembling a lotus bud, and the arches and balconies spreading out like petals.
+It gets its name because the shape of the palace looks like a lotus flower, with the central dome resembling a lotus bud and the arches and balconies spreading out like petals.

 This two-story building was likely used as a royal lounge or a place for the queens to relax.
 Unlike the nearby temples, the Lotus Mahal doesn’t have religious carvings but stands out for its elegant design and peaceful surroundings.
 It’s a great spot to explore if you want to see a different side of Hampi’s history beyond the temples.
+After visiting, you can also stroll through the lively Hampi Bazaar, where you’ll find local shops, handicrafts, and a glimpse of the town’s cultural vibe.

 Location: 8FCC+4G8, SH 131, Hampi, Karnataka 583221